oceanprotocol/pdr-backend/READMEs/ethmiami.md

 This README provides instructions for the ETHMiami data science competition run by Ocean Protocol, Oct 27-29, 2023.

-The goal is to accurately predict whether ETH with rise or fall, every five minutes, over an 8-hour interval.
+The goal is to accurately predict whether ETH will rise or fall, every five minutes, over an 8-hour interval.

 Through this README, you're supplied with:
 - A baseline approach to gather data and build an AI/ML prediction model